Claims Made vs. Occurrence Policies: What’s the Difference?

 The Big Difference in Policy Limits

 Your policy limits determine how much your insurer will pay per claim and over a policy period.
-The key difference between claims-made and occurrence policies is how those limits apply.
+A huge difference between claims-made and occurrence policies is how those limits apply.

 • Occurrence Policies: Each policy year has its own set of limits that remain in place indefinitely.
 As a result, those limits stack over time.
 If multiple claims arise from different years, you could have additional protection from each year’s coverage.